ryogrid/nostrp2p/README.md

-  -l, --listen-addr-port    string   Address and port to bind to (default: 127.0.0.1:20000) -b, --boot-peer-addr-port string   Address and port of a server which already joined buzzoon network (optional) -p, --public-key          string   Your public key (required) -n, --nickname            string   Your nickname on Buzzoon (required) [TEMPORAL] -d, --debug               bool     If true, debug log is output to stderr (default: false)
+  -l, --listen-addr-port    string   Address and port to bind to (default: 127.0.0.1:20000) -b, --boot-peer-addr-port string   Address and port of a server which already joined buzzoon network (optional) -p, --public-key          string   Your public key (required) -n, --nickname            string   Your nickname on NostrP2P (required) [TEMPORAL] -d, --debug               bool     If true, debug log is output to stderr (default: false)
 ```